shivamPatwal/Predict-Airlines-Price/README.md

 # Introduction
 We might have often heard travellers saying that flight ticket prices are so unpredictable.
 Huh!
 Here we take on the challenge.
-This is a data Science project which Predict the price of airlines with help of different algorithm
+This is a data Science project which Predict the price of airlines with help of different machine learning algorithm

 # Features